haproxy/haproxy/doc/lua-api/index.rst

     mode tcp
     tcp-request content lua.hello-world everybody
 ..

 .. js:function:: core.register_converters(name, func)

   **context**: body

   Register a Lua function executed as converter.
 All the registered converters can be used in HAProxy with the prefix "lua.".
-An converter get a string as input and return a string as output.
+A converter gets a string as input and returns a string as output.
 The registered function can take up to 9 values as parameter.
-All the value are strings.
+All the values are strings.

   :param string name: is the name of the converter.
   :param function func: is the Lua function called to work as converter.